thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 <br>

-The `tests` property is of type Array\<Object> and is intended to demonstrate each syntactical feature of TXON being validated through the library.
-Each Object contains the intended result of the test (properties `valid`and `feedback`), as well as a sample data structure (`json`).
+The `tests` property is of type arrayised Object, and is intended to demonstrate each syntactical feature of TXON being validated through the library.
+Each Object contains the intended result of the unit test (properties `valid`and `feedback`), as well as a sample data structure (`json`).

 ```
 tests: [